Alliant to build 400 megawatts of solar in Iowa, retire Lansing coal plant

 Alliant announced plans in May to close its 415-megawatt Edgewater plant in Sheboygan by the end of 2022.

-In 2015, the company retired its 200-megawatt Nelson Dewey plant in Cassville, Wis., about 60 miles south of Lansing.
+In 2015, the company retired its 200-megawatt Nelson Dewey plant in Cassville, Wisconsin, about 60 miles south of Lansing.